 Don’t let the DMV suspend your privilege to drive without a fight!

 If you have received an Order of Suspension/Probation in the mail, this is demonstrable evidence the DMV has decided you are a Negligent Operator.
-If you have received such an order, do not despair.
+If you have received such an order you should make no mistake.
+The DMV is fully intent on taking you off the road; but don’t despair.
 There are a multitude of tactics to be employed to keep you driving.

 Call the DMV Defense Experts at California Drivers Advocates.
 We have a tried and true method for defending these cases that has proven to be effective.
 We keep our clients on the road.
 Period!